 Indigenous Partner Relations

-We are proud to collaborate with 27 active Indigenous partners and work closely with 32 vibrant Indigenous communities across Canada, spanning from coast to coast.
+We are proud to collaborate with 28 active Indigenous partners and work closely with 32 vibrant Indigenous communities across Canada, spanning from coast to coast.
 Together, we are dedicated to building meaningful relationships and fostering economic growth and development within Indigenous communities.

-Over 20 Years of Progressive Aboriginal Relations
+22 Years of Progressive Aboriginal Relations

-Explore Ongoing Indigenous Initiatives at Sodexo
+Ongoing Indigenous Initiatives at Sodexo

-As a company operating in Canada and engaging with Indigenous communities, we have a responsibility and obligation to support reconciliation.
+As a company operating in Canada and engaging with Indigenous communities, we have a responsibility and an obligation to support reconciliation.
 By conducting our business with transparency and ideals centred on respect and fostering relationships, we believe we can make a difference.

 Orange Shirt Day